Learn Javascript

 Fetch

-• The data in the response from fetch() can be use in a promise chain where each .then() is performed in order.
+• The fetch() response is handled using a promise chain where each .then() is performed in order.

 • Below, the response is converted to JSON object in the first then, and finally logged to the console in the 2nd.